paris-liam/love-place-project-2/pages/aboutPage/about.md

 ---
 The Place/Love Project is a space for the collective imagining of care for our communities, neighborhoods, and shared physical environments - our Places.

 At the heart of the Project is an ongoing series of interviews with an ongoing series of people.
 Each of these interviews becomes a blog post, all of which you can browse [here](https://placeloveproject.org/).
-The topics vary, from mutual aid to local cultural history to neighborhood bars, and more - all of the things that make Places stronger.
+The topics vary, from mutual aid to local cultural history to neighborhood bars and more - all of the things that make Places stronger.

-These stories serve two purposes:

-First, to celebrate Place - meaning not just a physical location, but also the people and culture that populate it.
-The focus here is on shared spaces (think parks and libraries, bars and barbershops, streets and trails), and on the local neighborhood where the interviewee lives.
-The hope here is to document the things we find important about a Place.
-For instance, we could value a Place for its diversity, for its accessibility, for its social opportunities, or for its natural spaces.
-This is an effort engage in collective Placemaking that re-imagines our communities centered around those values - a counter-cultural exercise in a world usually centered instead around capital and materialism.

-And second, to inspire care for Place.
-This is an urgent need, as our shared environments face significant and rampant threats, from urban gentrification and displacement to racism and discriminatory policing to the destruction of wilderness.
+There is an urgent need for intentional care for Place - meaning not just a physical location, but also the people and culture that populate it.
+Our Places face significant threats, from urban gentrification to racist policy to wilderness destruction.
 In a largely enterprise-driven culture, the responsibility is on us to maintain these Places and communities as we know and love them - and improve upon what we don't love.
-The real lived experiences and everyday acts of care contained in this blog vary from supporting local-owned businesses to showing up for protests and demonstrations.
-All of them seek to demonstrate that even seemingly small acts can be radical, counter-cultural, and important.

-Place/Love is foremost a humanist blog, centered around a belief that the world, and the people and creatures that inhabit it, in all of their diversity, are stupefyingly beautiful once we slow down and take a look at it all.
-But celebration does not have to mean lack of criticism for the injustices that plague our world and communities - quite the opposite.
-As James Baldwin wrote in his introduction to *Notes of a Native Son*: "I love America more than any other country in the world, and, exactly for this reason, I insist on the right to criticize her perpetually."
-Place/Love is about both preserving the things that we love in our neighborhoods *and* calling out and having honest conversations about the things that we don't - for it would be a disservice to that love to accept imperfection.

-With this comes an acknowledgement that this blog is run by a white man.
-The intention behind posting mostly interviews is to allow the focus to be on the words of the interviewee - and outreach work will be put in to ensure that BIPOC, non-cis-masculine, differently-abled and other voices that come from different backgrounds, are being amplified here.
-Scholarship on urban issues such as gentrification and policing is not valid when done by an educated white man alone - it must include other voices as an integral part.
-That is the intention of these interviews.
+The hope of the Place/Love Project is to document what we value in and how we care for communities, neighborhoods, and the environment.
+This is an effort to engage in collective [Placemaking](https://www.pps.org/article/what-is-placemaking) that re-imagines our surroundings centered around those values - a radical, counter-cultural, and important exercise in a world usually centered around capital instead of community.

 To read a longer piece about the ideas behind Place/Love and why it is necessary (the Place/Love Manifesto), click [here](/manifesto).